akladyous/stock-market-sentiment-analysis/README.md

 **Abstract**

-The stock market is very dynamic and is considered to be one of the most sensitive field to rapid changes due to the underlying nature of the financial domain.
+The stock market is very dynamic and considered to be one of the most sensitive field to rapid changes due to the underlying nature of the financial domain.
 There are various factors that influence stock sentiment, which include news (economic, political and industry related) and social media.
 These factors help influence stock sentiment as they impact stock market volatility and the overall trend.

+Market sentiment becomes essential to distinguish and classify the various factors driving investor sentiments and furthermore to comprehend their implications on investment decisions.

 The application addressed in this project analyze the impact of the sentiment on the stock market and it's able to forecast stock market movement direction not only using financial market data, but also combining them with and extensive dataset that combines social media and news articles.